junxit/us-congress-bills-115/metadata.md

 - 2017-11-08 — Introduced in Senate
 - 2017-11-08 — Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.
+- 2017-11-09 — Committee on Agriculture, Nutrition, and Forestry.
+Ordered to be reported without amendment favorably.
+- 2017-11-16 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Roberts without amendment.
+Without written report.
+- 2017-11-16 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Roberts without amendment.
+Without written report.
+- 2017-11-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 262.